 Nature earned an 8 of 10 for ecology.
 This is the high for the metric with no diaper earning a higher score.

 We love how eco-friendly this diaper is.
 Naty offers a full disclosure of the diaper ingredients but not of their manufacturing process.
 These diapers use FSC TCF pulp, bio-based plastics, and GM free corn.
-They are mostly biodegradable and compostable under the right condition, and they are working on recyclable and biodegradable packaging.
+They are mostly biodegradable and compostable in the right conditions, and they are working on recyclable and biodegradable packaging.

 Nature earned a 1 of 10 for durability, the lowest score in the group where the average is 6.

 This diaper is not as durable as the competition, and it might be a result of its biodegradability and compostable makeup.
 We aren't sure, but it is a disappointment no matter how you look at it.
 While some of this can be mitigated by changing baby's diaper more often and always using clothing over the diaper, it still had more complaints related to durability online than any other product we researched.
 Most of the complaints are related to faulty tabs, which leaves the diaper unusable or modified with tape.
 Some of the issues were related to the diaper simply falling apart.
-Again, much like comfort, this is a trade off for finding a great performing green diaper.
+Again, much like comfort, this is a trade-off for finding a great performing green diaper.
 Our testers biggest complaint was disappointing closure tabs that lose their stick if you need to check the diaper or adjust the fit.
 This resulted in throwing away dry diapers and being unable to fold a used diaper to keep the contents contained after changing.

 This video includes information about the diaper and its design.